 Some of Cheney’s most recently sponsored bills include...

-From Jan 2017 to Mar 2017, Cheney missed 0 of 206 roll call votes, which is 0.0%.
-This is better than the median of 2.1% among the lifetime records of representatives currently serving.
+From Jan 2017 to May 2021, Cheney missed 105 of 2,307 roll call votes, which is 4.6%.
+This is much worse than the median of 2.1% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|